 Jackson Taggart had the stink of it on him.
-Gladys wasn’t sure how she could tell, but since she had become the receptionist for Aggie McPherson she had seen a lot people come through the office: Rich and poor, desperate and cool, some smart enough to realize they needed Aggie’s help, others there by just dumb luck.
-Whoever they were, though, Gladys had developed a sense for those who were on the threshold, whether it was because they were in danger, actively dying, or had someone close to them die recently.
+Since she had become the receptionist for Aggie McPherson she had seen a lot of people come through the office: Rich and poor, desperate and cool, some smart enough to realize they needed Aggie’s help, others there by just dumb luck.
+Whoever they were, though, Gladys had developed a sense for those who were on the threshold, whether it was because they were in danger, actively dying, or someone close to them died recently.

 Gladys wasn’t yet sure which Aggie’s 11:00, Mr. Taggart, was but he was rank with it.
 And Jackson Taggart, a handsome mahogany-skinned man with curly hair buzzed short enough it didn’t reach the collar of his shopworn suit, looked like he was in fine health.
 He sat in the waiting room, knotting and unknotting his long, tapered fingers.